Revenue Source Audit in 15 Minutes: Find the Single-Source Risk Threatening $70K–$90K Operators

 Q: What happens financially if my top client—holding 40–60% of revenue—leaves with 30 days’ notice?

-A: You immediately lose that 40–60% slice, face a $30K–$80K annual revenue hole depending on your band, compress your runway to as little as 4 months like Luz, and may need emergency measures if replacement takes 60–90 days.
+A: You immediately lose that 40–60% slice, face a $30K–$80K annual revenue hole, compress runway to about 4 months like Luz, and may need emergency measures if replacement takes 60–90 days.

 Q: How did Luz’s results change after running the 15-Minute Revenue Source Audit?